sortlist/jobs/README.md

 ## Hints & tips:
 1. Duplicate the Google spreadsheet
 2. Note that accounts can have multiple subscriptions
+3. Note some accounts can have multiple company_name e.g : indeed an Agency Group can have multiple **subsidiaries** in different Countries & specialized in different expertises.

+Publicis is a huge agencies group that have subsidiaries in multiple countries and specialized in divers expertises.

-3. Note that amounts purchase and/or refund are not linked to plan type period e.g:
+4. Note that amounts purchase and/or refund are **not linked to plan type period** e.g:
   * yearly plan could be sold at 250 EUR/year => 20.83333 EUR/Month
   * monthly plan could be sold at 250 EUR/month => 3000 EUR/YEAR